romanchechyotkin/transpiler-into-jvm/readme.md

-# compiler in rust for JVM
+# Transiler in Rust for JVM

 ```sh
 cargo run --bin repl